EvolOsEIP/mobileApp/mobile_app/BTP.md

 - **Test Steps:**
 1. Try logging in with invalid credentials.
 2. Observe the error message.
-3. Log in successfully using correct email/password or Google.
+3. Log in successfully using correct email/password.
-4. Check if the information on the profile match with the information of your email or Google account.
+4. Check if the information on the profile match with your information (e.g email address, name....).
 - **Expected Outcome:**
   - Incorrect login attempts show a retry message.
   - Successful login loads correct profile.
-  - OAuth (Google) login works if selected

 ### **Scenario 6: Welcome Form**